pvspain/docker-in-motion/readme.md

 ## What is the Docker Engine?

-The Engine consists of three components:the server, a client, as well as a RESTful API.
+The Engine consists of three components:

+- server
+- client
+- RESTful API

 ### Server